Finite State lands $30M Series B to help uncover security flaws in device firmware – TechCrunch

 The startup says it plans to use the funds to scale to meet the demands of the market.
 It plans to increase its headcount too; Finite State currently has 50 employees, a figure that’s expected to grow to more than 80 by the end of 2021.

-“We also want to use this fundraising round to help us get out the message: firmware isn’t safe unless it’s safe by design,” Wyckhouse added.
+“We also want to use this fundraising round to help us get out the message: Firmware isn’t safe unless it’s safe by design,” Wyckhouse added.
 “It’s not enough to analyze the code your engineers built when other parts of your supply chain could expose you to major security issues.”

 Finite State was founded in 2017 by Matt Wyckhouse, founder and former CTO of Battelle’s Cyber Business Unit.
-The company showcased its capabilities in June 2019, when its widely-cited Huawei Supply Chain Assessment revealed numerous backdoors and major security vulnerabilities in the Chinese technology company’s networking devices that could be used in 5G networks.
+The company showcased its capabilities in June 2019, when its widely cited Huawei Supply Chain Assessment revealed numerous backdoors and major security vulnerabilities in the Chinese technology company’s networking devices that could be used in 5G networks.

 Read more: